cappelnord/life-codes-runtime/Readme.md

 ## Playing with LifeCodes / Executing Blocks

-This will be more elaborated, but there is some commented code in [Example/example_playground.scd](Example/example_playground.scd).
+This will be more elaborated, but there is some commented code in [Example/playground_tutorial.scd](Example/playground_tutorial.scd).

+## Scenes and the Scene Manager

+This will be documented at a later stage.

 ## Class Overview
 This is a (potentially) incomplete list of all classes currently used with some brief remarks.
 Italic classes are considerend to be currently irrelevant to understand and not needed for defining block functionality and trying things out.